ucloud/uai-sdk/examples/tensorflow/train/crnn/README.md

 If you generate tfrecords file on UAI Training Platform,you can find tfrecords file on Ucloud file storage platform such as UFile and UFS.

 ## Training model
-Firstly,you can storage data according to the following structure.
+First, you can put all materials according to the following structure.
 ```
 |_ data/
   |_ data/